Squadrick/squadrick.github.io/_posts/2019-06-14-guarded-types-in-cpp.md

 std::cout << a.value << std::endl; // prints 10
 ```

-We can get compile time errors because all of the code is evaluated at run-time by the compiler since we've used `constexpr` and `static_assert`.
-C++ is weirdly great because of this thing called Metatemplate Programming that allows for Turing complete computations at compile time.
+We can get compile time errors because all of the code is evaluated at compile time since we've used `constexpr` and `static_assert`.
+C++ is weirdly great because of this thing called Metatemplate Programming that allows for Turing completeness at compile time.

 Being able to just do guarded assignments is pretty useless for anything more than a blog post, so let's tackle addition of two `Guarded` types using operator overloading.